 Does CAP submit applications to colleges for me?+

 It is the student’s responsibility to submit his or her own applications to the colleges he or she is interested in attending.
-While there are sites and small business that will do this for you or help you with it, we believe that it is better for the student to write and submit his or her own essay.
+While there are individuals and companies that will do this for you or help you with it, we believe that it is better for the student to write and submit his or her own essay.
 We do provide you with resources to help you complete your application.

 If our student takes AP courses in high school, will it reduce the cost of college?+